fxdxdex/howto/index.md

 ### Minimum Balance Requirement

 Whenever a user opt-in for smart contracts and ASAs, the minimum balance requirement increases.
 Users on FXDX must have minimum of 10 ALGOs in their wallet in order to trade or provide liquidity.
 For more information, check [here](https://developer.algorand.org/docs/get-details/parameter_tables/?from_query=minimum%20#minimum-balance).

+## Trading

+If a user wants to start trading on FXDX after connecting his/her wallet, he/she needs to opt-in to following:

+### Vault Contract

 ```markdown
 Syntax highlighted code block